 Thank you for considering my question."

 Jen is in an interesting position here, and somewhere many freelance writers wish they started.
-She already has an established platform and prospects approaching her to get her to write for them.
+She already has an established platform in a target freelance writing niche and prospects approaching her to get her to write for them.
 Sounds great, right?

 This is why I talk so much about the importance of building a writer platform, so your general visibility, authority status, and network do much of the work to bring gigs your way.

-These existing prospects are a great place to start if Jen wants to explore the pay potential in her target niches.
+These existing prospects are a great place to start if Jen wants to explore the pay potential in her target freelance writing niches.

 - What are these prospects offering?